yeungpinghei/yeungpinghei.github.io/README.md

 <img src="/docs/gamm_result.png" alt="gamm_result">

 This figure provides the predicted F0 trajectory by each syntactic category for speakers of American English and Hong Kong English.
-HKE speakers produced the content words with a significantly higher F0 throughout the entire sonorant duration than the function words.
-As shown in Figure 1, the 95% confidence interval of the content words did not overlap with that of the function words.
+Hong Kong English speakers produced the content words with a significantly higher F0 throughout the entire sonorant duration than the function words.
+The 95% confidence interval of the content words did not overlap with that of the function words.
+Conversely, no clear patterns of pitch contour were observed for the American English group as the F0 stayed relatively constant throughout the sonorant duration regardless of syntactic category.
+There is a complete overlap of the 95% confidence intervals of the predicted F0 contours of content words and function words.

 ```r
 m.full %>%